Leonard McNally: Radical lawyer

 Returning to Ireland, McNally developed a successful career as a barrister in Dublin.
 He developed an expertise in the law of evidence and, in 1802, published what became a much-used textbook, The Rules of Evidence on Pleas of the Crown.
 The text played a crucial role in defining and publicising the beyond reasonable doubt standard for criminal trials.

-Not long after returning to Ireland, he became involved in radical politics, having already in 1782 published a pamphlet in support of the Irish cause.
+Not long after returning to Ireland, he became involved in radical politics, having already, in 1782, published a pamphlet in support of the Irish cause.
 He became Dublin's leading radical lawyer of the day.
 In 1792, he represented Napper Tandy, a radical member of the Irish Parliament, in a legal dispute over parliamentary privilege.
 In the early 1790s, McNally became a founder member of the United Irishmen, a clandestine society which soon developed into a revolutionary Irish republican organisation.
 He ranked high in its leadership and acted as the organisation's chief lawyer, representing many United Irishmen in court.
 This included defending Wolfe Tone and Robert Emmet, the leaders of the 1798 and 1803 rebellions respectively, at their trials for treason.
 In 1793, McNally was wounded in a duel with Sir Jonah Barrington, who had insulted the United Irishmen.
 Barrington subsequently described McNally as "a good-natured, hospitable, talented and dirty fellow".
-O'Keefe described McNally as having "a handsome, expressive countenance and alive sparkling eyes".
+John O'Keeffe described McNally as having "a handsome, expressive countenance and alive sparkling eyes".